bryanm17078/Prem-Prediction-2019-20/README.md

 A confusion matrix would be great to analyse which games the model got wrong.

-Include more measurement that may affect or influence the result e.g. expected goals,injuries and form.
+Include more measurements that may affect or influence the result e.g. expected goals,injuries and form.